 8. Examine your credit

-Tarnished credit or the inability to make a substantial down payment can put the breaks on your homeownership plans.
+Tarnished credit or the inability to make a substantial deposit can put the breaks on your homeownership plans.
 That’s why it pays to look at your creditworthiness early in the home buying process.
-Get your free annual credit report and examine it for errors and unresolved issues.
-If you find mistakes, contact the credit reporting bureau to make sure they are corrected.
-It’s also a good idea to get your credit score, which can either be free or a small fee.
+Get your free credit report and examine it for errors and unresolved issues.
+If you find mistakes, contact the credit reporting agency to make sure they are corrected.

 Get your credit report and score today for free at myBankrate.